Puppy raising (formerly called a puppy walking) FAQs

 Yes, we actively encourage and support puppy raisers (formerly called a puppy walker) being involved with fundraising for guide dogs, however, you MUST check with your supervisor before attending any fundraising event as they may not be suitable for young pups and there may be time restrictions to ensure your puppy is not over exposed.

 Yes, all guide dogs live with their owners and integrating the puppy into your home will be no different.
 Ideally, the puppy should have its own bed in a quiet area in your house; your supervisor will be able to advise you on the best location for your puppy to sleep.

 Guide Dogs covers all feeding and veterinary costs whilst the puppy is in your care.
-We will also pay an optional allowance of 60p per day to offset any costs incurred.
+We will also pay an optional allowance of up to £100 a year to offset additional costs.
 We also have working agreements with certain bus and train operating companies which will enable you to take your puppy on training journeys free of charge.